 Students seeking full or part-time employment while in school may check for openings with the Career Services Department.
+A Survival Job board is available for students who need employment.
 To maintain the high degree of competency expected of our graduates, we will not offer placement assistance to secure a job in the HVAC/R or Skilled Welder Technology field until after graduation.